ncats/gsrs3-main-deployment/docs/how-configuration-works-3.1.2.md

 - conf/substances.conf (bottom include)

 The top `-env` files are generally for setting quasi-environment variables.

+<b>Definition</b>: For the purposes of this document, "quasi-environment variables" are variables that look and act like environment variables, but are set in a HOCON configuration file rather than in a terminal session via an `export` or `set` command.
+Like environment variables, a quasi-environment variable is typically a single key value pair.
+In GSRS SpringBoot, environment variables are most often in ALL_CAPS format and most often used to set Java properties.

 The `-env` files are optional for your deployments.
 If your prefer, you can use environment variables using the Bash `export`  command.
 But, if you do choose not to use the `-env` configuration files, it would be wise to make the files blank or delete them before deployment.